 Information about the VIVO application and its functionality

 VIVO technology is a semantic web! application coupled with an ontology! editor.
 It uses the Resource Description Framework (RDF)! and supports customizable browsing.
 Information in VIVO is stored as "triples!" of the form subject-predicate-object; for example, John Doe (subject) - is author of (predicate) - "The Effect of Video Games on Kids" (object).
-With VIVO, you can create and load ontologies, edit relationships, build a public web site to display data, and search it using the Lucene! search engine.
+With VIVO, you can create and load ontologies, edit relationships, build a public web site to display data, and search it using the Apache Solr search engine.

 VIVO is not a system of record although some parts of a user's profile may represent the sole source of particular information such as short bio statements, research interests, or geographic areas of focus.